Introduction to the Microsoft Power Platform

 - Configure and use Quick Create, Quick View and Card Forms

-Business rules essentially automate control logic on entities, without the need for development.
+Business rules essentially automate control logic on tables, without the need for development.

-Think of making fields required depending on the value of another field for instance.
+Think of making columns required depending on the value of another column for instance.

 - Business Rules?